 A fulfillment center is a subset of a 3PL.
 Fulfillment centers are individual warehouses that ship orders to consumers.
 A 3PL may operate one fulfillment center or a network of many fulfillment warehouses across the U.S. or even the globe.

 Fulfillment centers can provide a wide range of services.
 Some fulfillment centers handle specific products such as clothing, food products requiring cold storage, hazardous materials, or bulky items.

 A fulfillment company can provide extra services that add value.
-Here are some of the services top 3PLs like Red Stag Fulfillment offer to clients.
+Here are some of the warehouse and fulfillment services top 3PLs, like Red Stag Fulfillment, offer to clients.

 Pick and pack fulfillment services